FlutterDevPub/Blog/Building a simple distributed database/Post.md

 )
 ```

-Following this it's time to write a simple thread-safe one-value store.
+Following this, it's time to write a simple thread-safe, one-value store.
 An important thing is, the database will also hold the *generation* of the variable.
 This way, when one instance gets notified about a new value, it can check if the incoming notification actually has a higher generation count.
+Only then, will it change the current local value.
-So the our structure will hold exactly this: the number, generation and a mutex.
+So our database structure will hold exactly this: the number, generation and a mutex.

 ```go
 type oneAndOnlyNumber struct {